jlinoff/cb/README.md

 the next section.

 ### 3. Installing
 This is a go program.
-It has been tested with 1.6.3.
+It has been tested with 1.6.3 on Mac OS X 10.11.6 and linux CentOS 7.2.

 Here is how you would download and install it assuming the go 1.6.3 or later is in your path.